oschvr/blog/content/about.md

 I'm a Senior Software ⚙️ & Cloud ☁️ Engineer

-I'm currently working as a Founding Engineer, in the **DevOps/SRE/Platform Engineering** department at ⚙️ [Lean](https://leantech.me/).
+I'm was the 1st hire, worked as a Founding Engineer, and predominantely worked in the **DevOps/SRE/Platform Engineering** department at ⚙️ [Lean](https://leantech.me/).

 Before, I did some **Cybersecurity Research and Technical Sales** at 🔼 [Delta Protect](https://deltaprotect.co/).